PlaceOS/docs/intro.md

 PlaceOS is a software platform which makes interaction with physical spaces simple.
 It provides tools to design, build and iterate integrated digital experiences for physical environments.

-To do this it merges elements on an API gateway, <abbr title="Enterprise Service Bus">ESB</abbr>, and traditional <abbr title="Building Management Systems">BMS</abbr>, without the legacy baggage.
+To do this it merges elements on an API gateway, ESB, and traditional BMS, without the legacy baggage.
 This allows disparate systems, devices and services to combine as a seamless UX for your _place_, whatever that is.

 <!-- note about the purpose of this Docs Site, and differences to the Portal, maybe a very high level overview of Sections -->

+*[ESB]: Enterprise Service Bus
+*[BMS]: Building Management Systems